Myanmar Earthquake Emergency

 3. Myanmar Earthquake Emergency

-A devastating 7.7 magnitude earthquake, followed by a 6.4 magnitude aftershock rocked Myanmar on 28th March, 2025.
+A devastating 7.7 magnitude earthquake struck Myanmar on 28th March, 2025.

-The earthquake has left around 9 million people affected, including 2.1 million children.
-This is another cruel blow for children who were already suffering through conflict, extreme poverty and displacement, before this natural disaster struck.
+The quake collapsed buildings, destroyed roads and left more than 3,700 dead, and over 5,000 injured.
+The earthquake was another cruel blow for children who were already suffering through conflict, extreme poverty and displacement, before this natural disaster struck.

 $